Introduction

 Winners will be selected independently for each task (i.e. if you choose not to participate in certain tasks, this will not affect your rank for the tasks in which you do participate).

-For each task, the winner will be the one achieving the highest average score (TPR @ 0.1 FPR
+For each task, the winner will be the one achieving the highest score (TPR @ 0.1 FPR

 Important Dates